 "Income Risk Inequality: Evidence from Spanish Administrative Records" (with Stéphane Bonhomme, Micole De Vera, Laura Hospido, and Siqi Wei).
 First draft: March 2021.

 "Recovering Latent Variables by Matching" (with Stéphane Bonhomme).
 This version: May 2021.
 We propose a matching method based on optimal transport to nonparametrically estimate linear models with independent latent variables.
 We apply the method to document the cyclicality of permanent and transitory income and wage shocks in the US.
 Codes to implement the matching estimator.
-Revision requested at the Journal of the American Statistical Association.
+To appear in the Journal of the American Statistical Association.

 "Nonlinear Persistence and Partial Insurance: Income and Consumption Dynamics in the PSID" (with Richard Blundell and Stéphane Bonhomme).
 American Economic Review, Papers and Proceedings, 108, 2018, 281-286.